openmobilityfoundation/mobility-data-specification/agency/README.md

 ### Route

-To represent a route, MDS provider APIs should create a GeoJSON Feature Collection where ever observed point in the route, plus a time stamp, should be included.
+To represent a route, MDS provider APIs should create a GeoJSON Feature Collection where every observed point in the route, plus a time stamp, should be included.
 The representation needed is below.

 The route must include at least 2 points, a start point and end point.
 Additionally, it must include all possible GPS samples collected by a provider.
 All points must be in WGS 84 (EPSG:4326) standard GPS projection